Privacy and data protection

 Privacy in UniGe

-Personal data are processed and accessible by UniGe employees and collaborators, assigned to the competent offices, in their capacity of authorized persons to the processing adequately instructed by the Data controller, according to the Authorization and confidentiality agreement.
+Personal data are processed and accessible by UniGe employees and collaborators, assigned to the competent offices, in their capacity of authorized persons to the processing adequately instructed by the Data controller, according to the Authorization.

 The data will also be processed by third parties who, on the basis of specific agreements/contracts, operate for supply, development and maintenance activities in compliance with institutional purposes and, therefore, will be appointed as data processors pursuant to art.
 28 of GDPR.